Suya1671/sonata/README.md

 _Required for Summer Of Making by Hack Club_
 - General edit predictions/code completion
 - I used a prompt to generate a lot of boilerplate trait impls for the server impl
   - It basically just made a bunch of trait impls and todo!()'s.
-No actual meaningful code was generated
+No actual meaningful code was generated.
+See commit f7d846ce